leemaret/leemaret.github.io/content/projects/dashboard/overview/index.md

 ### data sources

-For the type of dashboard I am building, the data source is probably not going to be the data used by the application(s) you're monitoring.
+For the type of dashboard I am building, the data source is probably not going to be the data used by the application(s) being monitored.
 Usually you want metrics from the application itself, which may or may not have their own database separate from the application.
 If not, no biggie, it's all going to another database before querying anyway.
 In this case I know I'll want to capture performance data for a postgreSQL instance.
 I'd also like to add metric endpoints in any applications I write and test them against this system.

 ### time-series database